 About Our Founder

-All grant writing consultants are members of the National Grants Management Association, NGMA.
+Unlike traditional government affairs firms who may claim to offer grant writing services, all Aspire employees are members of the National Grants Management Association, NGMA, and are trained grant writers with a strong record of success.
 The National Grants Management Association, formerly the National Assistance Management Association, is a professional association, based in Washington D.C., dedicated to the profession of grants management.
-The firm is proud to be actively managing over $36 million in public/private grants awards at the present time (August, 2017).

 Michele specializes in business plan writing and development for nonprofit firms and public/private partnerships.
 Aspire uses IMPLAN modeling to develop a compelling economic impact model for each proposal.
 In 2017, Michele’s study on the Acosta Mine, the first new coal mine to open under President Trump, received a $3 million economic development grant, opening to employ nearly 90 individuals.
 The groundbreaking event was attended by President Trump (via video message) and Governor Tom Wolf.

 Michele earned a Bachelor of Science in Business Administration from Waynesburg University and a Master of Science in Business Ethics from Duquesne University.
 Ironically, she is proud to be the grant writing professional for Waynesburg University, where both she and daughter Ashley attended undergrad.
 She is also happy to serve the United States Health Resources and Services Administration as a registered Federal Grant Reviewer.
 She’s written over 120 grant applications, with over 75% resulting in an award.